Prominence: A discriminator of gravitational wave signals: Acknowledgments

 \section{Acknowledgments}

 We thank M.~Finetti for a discussion.
 J.G.~is directly funded by the Portuguese Foundation for Science and Technology (FCT - Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia) through the doctoral program grant with the reference 2021.04527.BD (\url{https://doi.org/10.54499/2021.04527.BD}).
 D.M.~is supported in part by the U.S. Department of Energy under Grant No.~DE-SC0010504.
 A.P.M.~is supported by FCT through the project with reference 2024.05617.CERN (\url{https://doi.org/10.54499/2024.05617.CERN}).
-J.G.~and A.P.M.~are also supported by LIP and FCT, reference LA/P/0016/2020 (\url{https://doi.org/10.54499/LA/P/0016/2020}).
+J.G.~and A.P.M.~are also supported by LIP and FCT, reference LA/P/0016/2020 (\url{https://doi.org/10.54499/LA/P/0016/2020}) and by the ERC-PT A-Projects 'Unveiling', financed by PRR, NextGenerationEU.